Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 For DACA (Deferred Action for Childhood Arrivals) recipients, navigating the immigration system and building a life in the United States can often be challenging since there currently is no established path to citizenship or even applying for a green card on the basis of DACA alone.
 While it is still up in the air whether the DREAM Act will ever come to fruition, DACA recipients are eligible for marriage green cards if they marry a U.S. citizen/ lawful permanent resident.
 That does not mean, however, that you will automatically be granted a green card if you get married to a citizen.
-Depending on whether you entered the United States lawfully or unlawfully, the legitimacy of the relationship, financial considerations and many other factors will effect how USCIS evaluates your case and the likelihood of being approved for the marriage green card.
+Depending on whether you entered the United States lawfully or unlawfully, the legitimacy of the relationship, financial considerations, and many other factors will affect how USCIS evaluates your case and the likelihood of being approved for the marriage green card.

 Get the Marriage Green Card

-Start Now
+Start

 DACA is a form of deferred action that was established in 2012 and the basically allows certain individuals who were brought to the United States as children to receive temporary protection from deportation (in renewable two-year increments) as well as the ability to apply for employment authorization (work permit).
 There are a number of requirements to be eligible under DACA including not having any felonies or misdemeanors on your record, having come to the U.S. prior to turning 16 years old, lived here continuously since June 15, 2007 and others which we will detail further on.